It's been a busy few days in the world of legislative redistricting. Stay tuned, because we're not done yet.

 “The Republican party would maintain their supermajorities when we run and look at the elections by and large,” Phillips says.
 “Certainly factors of what 2018 may look like could change things, but generally the maps that they have created don’t change the calculation, the majorities that they have at all.”

 According to an analysis in the N&O, lots of the districts will remain uncompetitive in next year's election:

 The numbers released Monday show that just 10 of the 50 Senate districts will likely be competitive next year—those are the only districts in which either Trump or Clinton would have won by single digits.
 Seven of the competitive districts lean Republican and the other three lean Democratic.
 On the other hand, a handful of districts would have seen presidential results as lopsided as a 70-30 split.
 Just 19 of the 120 House districts are competitive by that measure, including 12 that lean to Republicans and seven that lean to Democrats.

-And the new maps, Hall notes, are still gerrymandered.
+And the new maps, Phillips notes, are still gerrymandered.

 "This is again the legislature being guilty of being partisan gerrymandering, which they made no bones about,” he says.
 “They said they were going to do partisan gerrymandering when they did the congressional maps last year, and they’ve done it again with the state maps.
 The current maps are clearly an example of partisan gerrymandering and it gets the same results that we had with the old maps."

 Democrats may not like the Republicans’ partisan gerrymandering, but for the time being it remains legal.
 Lawmakers in the redistricting committee recently voted to consider political and partisan advantage when drawing the maps—hence, the demographic data they released yesterday—but not racial data.
 But this could eventually change.
 The Supreme Court is slated to hear a Wisconsin case later this year that addresses whether legislatures can draw lines explicitly to boost the dominant party’s political fortunes.
 That could be a major game-changer, says Phillips.